10 Ideas for redesigning a new teacher orientation

 Socialize school or district-level reports for teachers to better understand their students’ progress throughout the year.
 Such interim assessments and reflection will help inform short and longer-term planning.

-Introduce your staff to a private Flip board just for your staff where you can post updates in a more authentic and personalized manner week over week.
-Flip allows for video-based responses too, which can help ensure an ongoing, real-time feedback loop with your staff, whether 1:1, with everyone, or in small group.
+Introduce your staff to a private Collaborate Board just for your staff where you can post updates in a more authentic and personalized manner week after week.
+Collaborate Board allows for video-based responses too, which can help ensure an ongoing, real-time feedback loop with your staff, whether 1:1, with everyone, or in small group.
 Build school spirit in a timely manner with this more personalized approach.
-You can easily embed the Flip into a Nearpod lesson to house all resources in one place, along with interactive activities.
+Add this activity into your Nearpod lesson to house all resources in one place, along with interactive activities.

 11. BONUS TIP: Join our educator community